 Data Collection

-Data were collected at 500 samplessecond (sps) for 30 seconds starting at the explosion.
+Data were collected at 500 samples/second (sps) for 30 seconds starting at the explosion.
 The unit of measure was in millivolts.
 The data in this release has been corrected for the instrument response, with the final units being in nm/s.
 The data are prepared in the MATLAB .mat file format and contain appropriate metadata, including exact geophone location.

 Contents of data set